Curricular programming supported by the Office of Global Initiatives

 SILS is an enrichment (as opposed to credit-bearing) program designed to allow students to study languages that interest them but are not offered as part of our formal language curriculum.

 Students use the Mango Languages application and meet weekly with native speakers.
 Students pursue languages that include Vietnamese, Hindi, Korean, ASL, and Portuguese.
 SILS was launched as a pilot program in fall 2017 with funding from the Mellon Global Education Grant.
-The program is under the supervision of the Language and Culture Center Director.
+The program is under the supervision of the Global Learning Lab Director.

 World Languages at RMMS